Florida Landmarks

 At #6 on our list of the Best Florida Landmarks is Fernandina Beach on Amelia Island.

-Fernandina Beach is known for its rich history, stunning beaches, and a quaint, small-town feel that makes it a popular vacation destination.
+Fernandina Beach is known for its history, 13 miles of beaches, and a quaint, small-town feel that makes it a popular vacation destination.

 One of the most notable features of Fernandina Beach is its historic district, which is listed on the National Register of Historic Places.
 The district features a collection of beautifully preserved buildings, many of which date back to the 19th century.
 Visitors can take a leisurely stroll through the district’s charming streets and admire the architecture, or explore the many shops, art galleries, and restaurants that line the area.